 The bar and night club selection of Tallinn has plenty to offer for customers with different tastes – draft lager or gin & tonic with lime are by no means the only drinks on offer.
 Tallinn nightlife is concentrated on the Old Town area, but there are exceptions.
 The Telliskivi area contains cozy beer bars, or more like beer living rooms, to continue the evening after dinner.
 Next, we’ve listed few Gate98 favorite bars and night clubs in Tallinn.

-Located in Telliskivi neighborhood, the Pudel Bar, the Pudel is the most popular beer bar in the area.
+Located in Telliskivi neighborhood, the Pudel Bar, which one the most popular beer joints in the area.
 The vast selection of craft beers fills the bar even on weekdays.
 The bar's interior is small, so it might be hard to find a free table, but when the weather permits, there is additional space on their terrace.

 Address: Telliskivi 60A